apache/doris/docs/en/administrator-guide/block-rule/sql-block.md

 - create SQL block rule
     - sql：Regex pattern，Special characters need to be translated, "NULL" by default
     - sqlHash: Sql hash value, Used to match exactly, We print it in fe.audit.log, This parameter is the only choice between sql and sql, "NULL" by default
-    - partitionNum: Max number of partitions will be scanned by a scan node, 0L by default
+    - partition_num: Max number of partitions will be scanned by a scan node, 0L by default
-    - tabletNum: Max number of tablets will be scanned by a scan node, 0L by default
+    - tablet_num: Max number of tablets will be scanned by a scan node, 0L by default
     - cardinality: An inaccurate number of scan rows of a scan node, 0L by default
     - global: Whether global(all users)is in effect, false by default
     - enable：Whether to enable block rule，true by default